oliviawestmacottssw/SSW.Rules.Content/rules/zzdo-you-provide-ux-details-when-reporting-a-bug/rule.md

 Make sure you always explain and give as much details as you can of how you got an error or a bad experience.

 :::
 Where is TV.SSW on the navigation?
-::: greybox
-Figure: Bad example - Lack of details
+::: greyboxFigure: Bad example - Lack of details

 :::